The Guide to Swimming with Manta Rays in Fiji© FijiPocketGuide.com

 What to Bring

-For trips from Mantaray Island Resort, Barefoot Manta Resort, Botaira Beach Resort and Kokomo Private Island, you don’t need to bring anything more than your snorkelling gear and fins (and an underwater camera), as the swimming areas are close to the resorts and only take only 30 minutes to an hour for the whole experience.
-Coming from elsewhere where you’ll be away from the resort a little longer, it’s a good idea to pack a small day pack with a towel, reef-safe sunscreen, a warmer layer for the boat journey, etc.
+For trips from Mantaray Island Resort, Barefoot Manta Resort, and Kokomo Private Island, you don’t need to bring anything more than your snorkelling gear and fins (and an underwater camera), as the swimming areas are close to the resorts and only take only 30 minutes to an hour for the whole experience.

-The Guide to Swimming with Manta Rays in Fiji© Pxhere.com
+The Guide to Swimming with Manta Rays in Fiji© FijiPocketGuide.com

 How to Increase Your Chances of a Successful Swim

-Like any activity that involves seeing wild animals with minimal disturbance, a successful swim with manta rays is never a guarantee.
-However, there are a few ways to help increase your chances of the best swim possible.
+Like any activity that involves observing wild animals with minimal disturbance, a successful swim with manta rays is never guaranteed.
+However, there are a few ways to help increase your chances of having the best swim possible.

 Conservation of manta rays is of significant importance in Fiji, which the resorts offering manta ray tours take very seriously.
 Be sure to listen to your tour guide’s briefing on how to behave around the rays.
 Scaring the manta rays off for unruly behaviour is a sure-fire way to ruin a swim for everyone.